richardTowers/richardtowers.github.com/_posts/2014-09-29-cruise-control-net.md

 Getting Mono
 ------------

-Because CCNet is a C# .NET application we need to mono compiler to build it and the mono runtime to run it.
+Because CCNet is a C# .NET application we need the mono compiler to build it and the mono runtime to run it.
 Again these are easy to install with your package manager:

     sudo apt-get install mono-devel mono-xsp